Klavionik/pytest-fixture-remover/README.md

 1. When removing a fixture name from the `usefixtures` call.
 2. When removing a value that parametrizes the fixture via `parametrize`.

-In both cases the behavior is the same and obey the following rules:
+In both cases the behavior is the same and obeys the following rules:
 1. If there's only one item left after modifying, remove the trailing comma.
-2. If there's multiple items left after modifying and the removed item was the last, preserve the last item's comma (or its absense).
+2. If there are multiple items left after modifying and the removed item was the last, preserve the last item's comma (or its absence).